Is there a minimum GRE and GPA?

-Yes, while international students are not eligible for need-based loans international students are able to compete for scholarships.
-Please refer to our scholarship and assistantships page.
+Yes, while international students are not eligible for need-based loans, they are able to compete for scholarships.

-Yes, you must submit two applications.
-When applying to a dual degree program you are in fact still applying to two separate programs that have separate admissions committees.
-Thus, an applicant could gain admission into both programs, one program or the other, or neither program.
+Yes.
+When applying to a dual degree program, a student is applying to two separate programs which have separate admission committees.
+Thus, an applicant could gain admission to both programs, one program, or neither program.
 For a listing of dual degrees with the MPP, please click here.

-You will only need to pay the application fee for one application.
+Applicants only need to pay the application fee for one application.
 Be sure to carefully follow the instructions posted here.

 What is the difference between an MPA and an MPP?

 Yes.
 Graduate students may take relevant graduate-level courses in other departments at USC.
-Students must receive approval from both USC Price and the department/school under which the course is listed.
+Students must receive approval from both the Price School and the department/school under which the course is listed.
 In most cases, students may take some of their electives in another graduate program.
-Students should seek approval in advance from their degree directors prior to taking coursework in another department.
+Students should seek approval from a degree director prior to taking coursework in another department.

-Limited spaces are available in on-campus housing for graduate students.
+Limited space is available for on-campus graduate housing.
 Most students choose to live off-campus in the nearby area or in other popular neighborhoods around Los Angeles.
 It is easier than ever now to get around the city, with a metro rail and metro bus stops directly adjacent to the University Park campus.
 Information about on campus housing can be found here.

 I want to visit campus to learn more.
 Do I need to schedule an appointment?